abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 In some cases, we might not be able to fully see the problem or its cause, or we may suspect the problem is bigger than what we can fix ourselves.
-So with our Dhamma practice, when we have an inkling of that, it’s important to enlist others for help, maybe a teacher who can look at the problem and help us work with it, undermine its cause, and eventually master it.
+So with our Dhamma practice, when we have an inkling of that, it’s important to enlist others for help—maybe a teacher who can look at the problem and help us work with it, undermine its cause, and eventually master it.
 That is how we can prevent a little leak in our practice from causing a large amount of suffering.